 Waterstock Golf Club might not put the stock in the water, but it certainly does put the legs in the dog legs.
 Five of the holes have some sort of dog-leg and holes 4 and 10 are virtually perpendicular.

 The course is a power-hitters paradise.
-Five 500 year par 5s, but at least the fairways are broad and open providing a bit of leeway so you can let rip a bit.
+Five 500 yard par 5s, but at least the fairways are broad and open providing a bit of leeway so you can let rip a bit.
 Ladies tees are a quite generous amount forward (often over 50 yards and whopping 93 yards on hole 12)

 Welcome: The pro shop manager was very amiable when we mentioned our dogs.
 He said that 8-20 members bring their dogs.
 He said that one member comes every Thursday with his dog, the dog picks a ball out of the lake-balls basket in the shop at the start of the round, carries it around with him during the entire round and then deposits it back in the basket at the end of the round.
 He also told an amusing tale of playing a links course (Scotland is notoriously dog-friendly in golf) when he saw out of the corner of his eye a trolley scudding along the fairway being pulled by a dog attached to it like some sort of Alaskan sled dog who had obviously gotten inspired for a bit of a run despite his owner’s attempt at anchoring his lead.